Blackator/VediMenuBundle/README.md

 {{ render_menu(menu) }}
 ```

-**YamlMenuLoader** - a class for creating a Menu object from YAML file data.
+**VediMenu** - a service for creating a Menu object from loader's data

+**YamlMenuLoader** - a class for loading data from YAML file.
+Extended `Blackator\Bundle\VediMenuBundle\Loaders\AbstractMenuLoader`.

-The default TWIG template is located at vendor/blackator/Resources/views/default.html.twig.
+The default TWIG template is located at `vendor/blackator/vedi-menu-bundle/Resources/views/default.html.twig` or `@VediMenu/default.html.twig` as TWIG path.